 2. Feline Lower Urinary Tract Diseases (FLUTD)

-About 10% of cats brought to the vet have feline lower urinary tract disease (FLUTD), which is actually a group of feline diseases with multiple causes.
+Some estimates say as many as 3% of cats seen by vets have feline lower urinary tract disease (FLUTD), which is actually a group of feline diseases with multiple causes.

 Female and male cats can get FLUTD, and it often occurs in cats that are overweight or unfit or who eat dry food.
 Stress, a multi-cat household, and sudden changes can all raise a cat's risk of FLUTD, and treatment depends on the type of FLUTD your cat has.
 FLUTD symptoms include: